Author: mahoar

 What I’ve learned from this is that saving money may feel boring in the short term, but not saving can create a lot of unnecessary stress.

-Having some kind of buffer protects you when life goes wrong.
+Having a small financial buffer protects you when life does not go according to plan.
 It helps you avoid panic, bad decisions, and relying on debt just to handle normal situations.

 It also gives you options.
 If a real opportunity shows up and you have nothing saved, you may not be able to take it.